surf-guy/yelp_analysis/README.md

 # Yelp-Data-Analysis

-This project is a part of the [Data Science Working Group](http://datascience.codeforsanfrancisco.org) at [Code for San Francisco](http://www.codeforsanfrancisco.org).
-Other DSWG projects can be found at the [main GitHub repo](https://github.com/sfbrigade/data-science-wg).
+With trusted local business information, photos and reviews, Yelp provides a one-stop platform for consumers to discover local businesses.
+For business owners, it’s a critical marketing platform to generate buzz.
+A business thrives when they receive high user ratings, high number of reviews, and positive reviews, to name a few.

-#### -- Project Status: [Active, On-Hold, Completed]
+#### -- Project Status: [Completed]

 ## Project Intro/Objective
-The purpose of this project is ________.
-(Describe the main goals of the project and potential civic impact.
-Limit to a short paragraph, 3-6 Sentences)
+The purpose of this project is to use Yelp data to model and predict the types of restaurants that are likely to succeed based on their business and review attributes.

 ### Partner
-* [Name of Partner organization/Government department etc..]
-* Website for partner
-* Partner contact: [Name of Contact], [slack handle of contact if any]
-* If you do not have a partner leave this section out
+* Matt Ordway, Phong Le, Lin Price

 ### Methods Used
 * Inferential Statistics